 Engagement with the community and stakeholders is a critical component of any place-based strategic work.
-As a part of developing this Structure Plan, Council undertook engagement with the local community and stakeholders of St Marys on two occasions.
+As a part of developing this draft Structure Plan, Council undertook engagement with the local community and stakeholders of St Marys between February and April 2022 (stage 1 engagement).
+The following sections provide an overview of the key findings of the stage 1 community and stakeholder engagement.